On the singularity of adjacency matrices for random regular digraphs: Preliminaries

 \subsection{Discrepancy properties}

 In this section we collect various ``good events" concerning the distribution of edges in the random regular digraph $\Gamma$ associated to $M$.
-In all cases, the good event is shown to hold with overwhelming probability, for a suitable range of parameters and assuming $\min(d,n-d)=\omega\big(\log n\big)$.
+In all cases, the good event is shown to hold with overwhelming probability, for a suitable range of parameters and assuming $\min(d,n-d)=\omega\big(\log n\big)$ (note this is a wider range of $d$ than is assumed in Theorems \ref{thm_main} and \ref{thm_gen}).
 This will allow us to restrict to these events without further comment in subsequent stages of the proof.
 (Indeed, note that we are ultimately aiming for only a polynomially-small bound on the singularity probability, so the failure probabilities for the good events will be negligible.)
 At the end of the section we prove that Theorem \ref{thm_pm} follows from Theorem \ref{thm_gen} by showing that the event $\good(d)$ from the latter theorem holds with overwhelming probability for $M$.

 The results of this section are all corollaries of sharp tail estimates for codegrees and edge counts in random regular digraphs (Theorems \ref{thm_codeg} and \ref{thm_edge} below).
 The proofs, which are too long for inclusion in the present work, are contained in the companion paper \cite{Cook:discrep}.
 These results may also be of independent interest for graph theorists.